yusufaine/tp/docs/DeveloperGuide.md

 <img src="images/StorageClassDiagram.png" width="550" />

 The `Storage` component,
+* can save recipe book data in json format, and read them back into corresponding objects
-* can save both recipe book data and user preference data in json format, and read them back into corresponding objects.
+* can save user preference data in json format, and read them back into corresponding objects.
 * inherits from both `RecipeBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)

+* The `JsonAdaptedRecipe` contains the standard attributes of a `Recipe` in `JsonProperty` format.
+* `JsonAdaptedRecipe` also contains attributes in a list such as
+* `List<JsonAdaptedSteps>`, `List<JsonAdaptedIngredient>` and `List<JsonAdaptedTag>` format.
+*

 ### Common classes